MAvinash24/ML_Assignment/README.md

 ### 5. Key Findings
 - **ResNet50 outperforms traditional feature extraction methods**, achieving the highest accuracy.
-- **HOG performs better than LBP**, as LBP is more sensitive to image noise.
+- **HOG performs better than LBP**, as LBP is more sensitive to the image noise.
 - **Using the full dataset** could further improve ResNet50’s accuracy and generalization.

 ---